tetris245/ULTRAbc/README.md

 Changes for future version

 * New setting in GUI - Maps to enable full location of players in map rooms, even when Location Sharing is blocked
+* New setting in GUI - Visual to disable gray effect on top bar of the Wardrobe
-* Updated the maproom and mapz commands: they will don't give the coordinates of other players if the current map room has blocked Location Sharing, except if the new setting in GUI - Maps has been enabled
+* Updated the maproom and mapz commands: they will don't give the coordinates of other players if the current map room has blocked Location Sharing, except if the new setting in GUI - Maps has been selected
 * Removed the "Minimum Players in Room" parameter from the Chat Search Menu
 * Hooked in the ChatBlockItemRun function to display the English ChatBlockItemList in alphabetical order on the concerned subscreen related for a chat room
 * Optimised the code for the UBC custom commands and moved the saving of their data to Player.OnlineSharedSettings.UBCShared